BSC-ES/autosubmit/docs/source/userguide/create/index.rst

 Autosubmit offers the possibility to profile the experiment creation process.
 To enable the profiler, just add the ``--profile`` (or ``-p``) flag to your ``autosubmit create`` command, as in the following example:

-.. runcmd:: autosubmit create --profile EXPID
+.. runcmd:: autosubmit create --profile a000

 .. include:: ../../_include/profiler_common.rst